Why do I need a root canal?

 The procedure starts with anesthetizing the area so that your dentist can drill a tiny hole in the tooth and pull out the infected tooth pulp.
 You won’t feel anything while the area is saturated with an antibacterial rinse then filled to prevent the infection from recurring.
 In most cases, you’ll get a dental crown over the affected tooth to strengthen it and give you back full use of the tooth.

-If you want to learn more about root canals, we invite you to contact our Galloway, OH practice for more information.
+Whether you live in Grove City, Ohio or right here in Galloway and you want to learn more about root canals, we invite you to contact Galloway Smiles for more information.